Akinrinademayowa1/5-6-25ssignment/README.md

 Session Persistence: The user remains logged in even after page reloads or browser restarts, as long as their session is stored in local storage. 🔄

-This updated documentation now includes the Logout Option for both users and admins, allowing them to end their sessions securely.
-Let me know if you need any further adjustments!